CyberCeptor/COMP1531-22T1-Seams-Assignment/meetings.md

 - change tests to work with GET, POST requests for v2 of our functions next step:
 - start implementation on v2 functions

+18.03
+Members present: Aleesha, Aisha, Jenson, Van, Jed Meeting type: Lab
+- complete at least v2 functions by Tuesday for first autotests
+- push regularly
+- create new http functions in server.py for now and we can separate later if needed
+- keeping Monday 8pm meeting, Wednesday standup, Friday meeting schedule unless we want more during flexi week